 BPF = building performance factor from Table 4.2.1.1.
 For building area types not listed in Table 4.2.1.1 use "All others."
-Where a building has multiple building area types, the required BPF shall be equal to the area-weighted average of the building and an addition, the required BPF shall be equal to the area-weighted average, based on the gross floor area, of the existing building BPF determined as described in Section 4.2.1.3 and the addition BPF from Table 4.2.1.1 energy associated with all on-site renewable energy generation systems.
+Where a building has multiple building area types, the required BPF shall be equal to the area-weighted average of the building area types based on their gross floor area.

+Where a project includes an existing building and an addition, the required BPF shall be equal to the area-weighted average, based on the gross floor area, of the existing building BPF determined as described in Section 4.2.1.3 and the addition BPF from Table 4.2.1.1